 Make your property rental experience as straightforward as possible with our rental guide.

 Before you begin your property search, you need to decide which locations work for you.
-Do you need to be close to your work place, school, public transport?
+Do you need to be close to your workplace, school, public transport?
 Is being close to the sea a priority?
-Should you be in walking distance to a grocery store?
+Should you be within walking distance of a grocery store?

 You also need to decide what kind of property you want.
-Most rentals are apartments, penthouses and maisonettes, but of course the rental market also caters for other types of properties.
+Most rentals are apartments, penthouses, and maisonettes, but of course, the rental market also caters to other types of properties.
 A family might consider a house of character or townhouse with own garden.
-Make sure you know how many bedrooms you require, and any additional details such as laundry room, outdoor space, lift, air-conditioner etc.
+Make sure you know how many bedrooms you require, and any additional details such as laundry room, outdoor space, lift, air-conditioner, etc.

 How long will you need the rental property?
 Keep in mind that a lease shorter than 6 months is considered a short let, and some landlords may not be comfortable with this.